ietf-wg-cellar/ebml-specification/specification.markdown

 # Element Data Size

 The `Element Data Size` expresses the length in octets of `Element Data`.
-The `Element Data Size` itself MUST be encoded as a `Variable Size Integer`.
+The `Element Data Size` itself is encoded as a `Variable Size Integer`.
 By default, `Element Data Sizes` can be encoded in lengths from one octet to eight octets, although `Element Data Sizes` of greater lengths MAY be used if the octet length of the longest `Element Data Size` of the `EBML Document` is declared in the `EBMLMaxSizeLength Element` of the `EBML Header` (see [the section on the `EBMLMaxSizeLength Element`](#ebmlmaxsizelength-element)).
 Unlike the `VINT_DATA` of the `Element ID`, the `VINT_DATA` component of the `Element Data Size` is not mandated to be encoded at the shortest valid length.
 For example, an `Element Data Size` with binary encoding of `1011 1111` or a binary encoding of `0100 0000 0011 1111` are both valid `Element Data Sizes` and both store a semantically equal value (both `0b00000000111111` and `0b0111111`, the `VINT_DATA` sections of the examples, represent the integer 63).

 Although an `Element ID` with all `VINT_DATA` bits set to zero is invalid, an `Element Data Size` with all `VINT_DATA` bits set to zero is allowed for `EBML Element Types` which do not mandate a non-zero length (see [the section on `EBML Element Types`](#ebml-element-types)).
 An `Element Data Size` with all `VINT_DATA` bits set to zero indicates that the `Element Data` is zero octets in length.
 Such an `EBML Element` is referred to as an `Empty Element`.
 If an `Empty Element` has a `default` value declared then the `EBML Reader` MUST interpret the value of the `Empty Element` as the `default` value.
 If an `Empty Element` has no `default` value declared then the `EBML Reader` MUST interpret the value of the `Empty Element` as defined as part of the definition of the corresponding `EBML Element Type` associated with the `Element ID`.